John A. Agnew: Remote Sensing and Political Geography

 During early 2009, a team led by Thomas Gillespie and Agnew of UCLA used satellite-aided geographical analysis to pinpoint three compounds in Parachinar [Pakistan] as likely hideouts of the Al-Qaeda leader Osama Bin Laden in 2001.
 This too received considerable media coverage.
 Much of this, however, failed to note the ironic tone of the MIT International Review paper (2009), "Finding Bin Laden", reporting the research with its emphasis on why so little effort seemingly had been put into finding the al-Qaeda leader after 2001 and the stake of US governments in keeping the myth of Islamic terrorism going as a basis for an endless new war recapitulating the "success" of the Cold War in mobilizing US identity and formulating a US foreign policy to which others could be recruited.

 Personal

-John Agnew has two daughters: Katherine Agnew Sommer, a deputy district attorney for Los Angeles County and Christine Agnew Brune, an epidemiologist at the CDC in Atlanta.
+John Agnew has two daughters: Katherine Agnew Sommer, who is the owner and head attorney at Sommer Estate Law, PC, located in Los Angeles, and Christine Agnew Brune, an epidemiologist at the CDC in Atlanta.
+His long-time partner is Felicity Nussbaum, a retired professor of English from UCLA.